 If you’re closer to the 6 week mark, you’re not in the clear to do all the exercise you want just yet.
 But you’re definitely getting closer.
 If you haven’t been applying everything mentioned in my previous two blog posts (Exercise After Baby Part 1 and Exercise After Baby Part 2), now is still a great time to start.
 If you have been, it’s time to progress.

 If you’re closer to the 4 month mark, it’s time to be upscaling your workout regimen.
 Now is also a great time you could also steadily begin to run again if you haven’t already started.
 How do you know when the right time to run again is?
 Your local physical therapist specializing in postpartum athletes/weekend warriors/moms who just want to GO (hi, that’s me!) can screen you to determine if your body is ready to hit the trails or if more strengthening, balance, and/or endurance is required first.

-If you have been walking and doing your mobility exercises and stretches correctly WITHOUT symptoms (pain, increased muscle soreness beyond 3 days of working out, significantly increased fatigue, bowel or urine leaking, passing gas without control, etc) and you feel like you’re ready to progress, then go for it mama!
+If you have been doing everything correctly WITHOUT symptoms (pain, increased muscle soreness beyond 3 days of working out, significantly increased fatigue, bowel or urine leaking, passing gas without control, etc) and you feel like you’re ready to progress, then go for it mama!
 BUT, make sure to begin by following these guidelines:

 *NOTE: All exercises must be performed with good form and good breathing to prevent injury, pelvic floor dysfunction, increased prolapse, and increased diastasis recti abdominis.*

 Do not pull/suck in the belly button, clench the pelvic floor, bear down (like pushing a bowel movement), strain, or hold breath